Why is Gender-Based Violence a Workplace Issue?

 So what can I do?

 From universities to multinational corporations, a number of organisations have expressed their solidarity by signing our Zero Tolerance pledge.
 Either as an individual or as an organization or business, you too can read and sign the pledge.
 Once an organization signs the pledge, Bristol Zero Tolerance will work with them to develop a tailored action plan.
 You can find out what some of our partners have already achieved here.
 Furthermore, if you are part of a business you can access free training for your organization to deepen your understanding of domestic abuse and how it might impact your workplace.

 As an individual, you can help to get our initiative out there by spreading the word in your workplace, place of study or with friends and family.
 From Facebook to Instagram, there are many ways to keep yourself involved with Bristol Zero Tolerance’s latest activities and ways that you can join us to help make Bristol a Zero Tolerance City.
 Gender-based violence, harassment, exploitation and abuse happen in many places within Bristol, but the abundance of cases does not mean that it is innate or permanent.
 We believe that it can be eradicated and that change begins with every single one of us.

-You can find out about services and resources relating to violence and abuse here and our Signposting Guide has information on local and national services.
+You can find out about services and resources relating to violence and abuse on our website and our Signposting Guide has information on local and national services.
 Whether or not you are located in Bristol, the list includes a range of services to support women experiencing violence and abuse.